Euthydemus/Euthydemus.github.io/_posts/2019-04-21-recent-history-of-police.md

 former Seattle Police Chief Stamper despairing that "The message doesn't seem to go through:
 Militarized tactics exacerbate situations."

 <h2>Police facilitate and exacerbate politicized and racist violence</h2>

-A particularly problematic aspect of police being ideologically arrayed against "anarchists" is that they end up playing well with Nazis in Sacramento{% include /aside.html nid="levin18" text='<a href="https://www.theguardian.com/world/2018/feb/09/california-police-white-supremacists-counter-protest">Levin, 2018</a>' %} and right-wing extremists in Portland{% include /aside.html nid="fortin19" text='<a href="https://www.nytimes.com/2019/02/17/us/portland-police-patriot-prayer-texts.html">Fortin, 2019</a>'%}.
+A particularly problematic aspect of police being ideologically arrayed against "anarchists" is that they end up playing well with Nazis in Sacramento{% include /aside.html nid="levin18" text='<a href="https://www.theguardian.com/world/2018/feb/09/california-police-white-supremacists-counter-protest">Levin, 2018</a>' %} and right-wing extremists in Portland{% include /aside.html nid="fortin19" text='<a href="https://www.nytimes.com/2019/02/17/us/portland-police-patriot-prayer-texts.html">Fortin, 2019</a>'%} despite an ongoing rise in domestic terror threats{% include /aside.html nid="perez2019" text='<a href="https://www.cnn.com/2019/05/23/politics/fbi-white-supremacist-domestic-terror/index.html">Perez, 2019</a>'%}.
 We are well aware that
 "Law enforcement, the military, and politics in the United States have been infiltrated by white supremacists, who use it to recruit others and gain paramilitary training"{% include /aside.html nid="hall18" text='<a href="https://www.smh.com.au/world/north-america/in-the-us-white-supremacists-have-infiltrated-police-and-military-to-get-weapons-training-20180209-p4yzs5.html">Hall,